Matsu Islands: Republic of China

-After the third debate on 13 October 1960, Kennedy's advisers spoke with then Secretary of State Herter and said Kennedy was willing to revise his position on the Quemoy and Matsu issue so as not to give the Communists the impression that the USA would not stand united against aggression.
-Nixon pointed out the change in Kennedy's position but decided not to press the point due to the importance of the USA's role in what was an extremely tense situation.
+After the third debate on 13 October 1960, Kennedy's advisers spoke with then Secretary of State Herter and said that Kennedy was willing to revise his position on the Quemoy and Matsu issue so as not to give the Communists the impression that the United States would not stand united against aggression.
+Nixon pointed out the change in Kennedy's position but decided not to press the point due to the importance of the United States' role in what was an extremely tense situation.
 Polls of Republicans and Democrats showed overwhelming support for Nixon's position.

+Sheng-Chang Lin stated that the Matsu Islands gained a collective identity during the Cold War period.
+Additionally, the islands gained significant relationships to Taiwan, now sharing a government with them.
+By 2021, younger people identified as being from the Matsu Islands specifically.

 Self-governance of the county resumed in 1992, after the cessation of political warfare with the mainland and the abolition of Battle Field Administration on 7 November 1992.
 Afterwards, local construction picked up pace.
 In 1999, the islands were designated as the Matsu National Scenic Area Administration.
 In January 2001, direct cargo and passenger shipping started between Matsu and Fujian Province of the PRC.
 After 1 January 2015, tourists from mainland China could directly apply the Exit and Entry Permit upon arrival in Matsu Islands.
 That privilege also applied to Penghu and Kinmen, as a means to boost tourism in the outlying islands of Taiwan.
 In December 2015, the Huangqi-Matsu ship route was introduced as part of the Mini Three Links.

 In 2020, rampant illegal sand mining by Chinese ships in the waters around the Matsu Islands caused concern in the islands and in the Executive Yuan about damage to the marine environment, possible damage to underwater telecommunications cables, and the potential for coastal erosion.
 Auctioning impounded ships was seen as an easy way for the dredging companies to get their ships back via intermediaries, hence sinking the impounded ships was under consideration.

 In 2021, it was reported that hundreds of Chinese squid fishing boats surrounded Matsu, and the lights from the boats to attract the squid lit up the local sky in green at night.

-In February 2023, 2 submarine cables between Matsu and Taiwan island were completely cut, causing Matsu residents' communication services to be affected.
+In February 2023, two submarine cables between Matsu and Taiwan island were completely cut, causing Matsu residents' communication services to be affected.